-(I) ORSA PROCESS
+ORSA PROCESS

 The ORSA process is integrated into the overall ERM framework, and is embedded in the entirety of the Group's risk management processes and procedures outlined above, which seek to identify, assess, manage, monitor and report the risk exposures of the business and its strategy.
-It also encompasses activities used to determine the adequacy of Own Funds necessary to ensure that the overall solvency needs of the Group and LUK are met at all times and involves a continuous current year risk profile monitoring and reporting as well as forward looking forecasting of risk profile.
+It also encompasses activities used to determine the adequacy of Own Funds necessary to ensure that the overall solvency needs of the Group and LUK are met at all times and involves a continuous current year risk profile monitoring and reporting as well as forward looking forecasting of risk

-The diagram below illustrates how the various parts of the ERM framework come together to form the ORSA process.
+The diagram below illustrates how the various parts of the ERM framework, all of which are underpinned by our risk culture and government, come together to form the ORSA process.